Expectation Programming: Adapting Probabilistic Programming Systems to Estimate Expectations Efficiently

-To address this, we introduce, and formalize, the concept of an \emph{\textbf{expectation programming framework}} (\textbf{EPF}): a framework that allows users to easily define expectations directly, and then automate their estimation using target-aware inference algorithms.
-In a manner analogous to how PPLs can be viewed as tools for assisting and automating the process of approximate Bayesian inference, EPFs assist and automate the estimation of conditional expectations.
-They further provide a convenient and expressive mechanism for expressing such problems in a programmatic manner.
+Though ostensibly very general, our key insight is that this standard PPS computational pipeline---which is implicitly followed by all contemporary PPSs that conduct inference approximately (e.g.~\citet{bingham2019Pyro,carpenter2017stan,cusumano-towner2019Gen,ge2018Turing,salvatier2016probabilistic,tran2016edward,wood2014New,mansinghka2014venture,goodman2014design,murray2018automated,minka2018infer})---can be highly suboptimal when our ultimate aim is to estimate a particular expectation, $\mathbb{E}_{\pi(x)}[f(x)]$.
+This is because such a pipeline fails to perform estimation in a \emph{target-aware} fashion: it does not allow information about $f$ to be exploited by the inference engine, thereby forgoing the substantial empirical gains that using information about $f$ can yield~\citep{torrie1977nonphysical,hesterberg1988advances,wolpert1991monte,oh1992adaptive,evans1995methods,meng1996simulating,chen1997monte,gelman1998simulating,lacoste2011approximate,owen2013monte,golinski2019Amortizeda,rainforth2020Target}.
+Note here that it is not generally possible to incorporate the required information about $f$ by adjusting the model definition; fundamental changes to the computational pipeline itself are required.

+To address this, we introduce, and formalize, the concept of \emph{expectation programming}.
+Here an expectation program is analogous to a probabilistic program, but its target quantity of interest is the expected value of the program's return values, rather than their conditional distribution.
+This subtle distinction leads to changes in the requirements for the program to be valid, and, critically, the estimation that must be performed by the backend inference engine.
+This, in turn, allows us to construct computational pipelines which are target-aware, utilizing information in the program itself to estimate expectations substantially more efficiently than can be achieved by existing PPSs.

-To demonstrate this, we further introduce a specific implementation of an EPF, called \textbf{EPT} (Expectation Programming in Turing), built upon the Turing PPL \citep{ge2018Turing}.
-EPT takes as input a Turing-style program and uses program transformations to create a new set of three valid Turing programs that can be used to construct target-aware estimators via the TABI approach of~\citep{rainforth2020Target}.
-Estimates are generated for these new programs separately, before being recombined into an overall estimate.
-As the transformations result in valid Turing programs, we can repurpose any native Turing inference algorithm that provides a marginal likelihood estimate into a target-aware inference strategy.
+We realize our expectation programming concept through a specific system we call \textbf{EPT} (Expectation Programming in Turing), built upon the Turing PPS \citep{ge2018Turing}.
+EPT takes as input a Turing-style program and uses a combination of program transformations and existing inference strategies to construct target-aware estimators via the TABI approach of~\citep{rainforth2020Target}.